nicwest/site/content/pages/about.md

 microservices in go, refactoring nasty old code, and testing django applications.
 I think of my self as a most-of-stack developer, and I'm happy-ish working on frontend, backend, databases, and server infrastructure.
-I am also beginning to enjoy writing documentation, which is .
+I am also beginning to enjoy writing documentation, which is a truely terrifying prospect.

 From 2010 through 2014 I ran [Stunjelly][stunjelly] with [Edward Knowles][ned].
 Stunjelly was a eBook and digital publishing consultancy that specialised